 About the Global Authentic Memory Initiative

-The Global Authentic Memory Initiative develops open cryptographic infrastructure for the long-term authenticity of historical digital records.
-Operated by Authentic Memory gUG, a registered German non-profit, the project works with archives, memorial sites, and media institutions to ensure that humanity's historical record remains trustworthy across decades in which synthetic content will become indistinguishable from recorded material.
+The Global Authentic Memory Initiative develops open cryptographic infrastructure to support the long-term authenticity of historical digital records.
+Operated by Authentic Memory gUG, a registered German non-profit, we work with archives, memorial sites, and media institutions to ensure that humanity's historical record remains reliable in the decades ahead, as synthetic content becomes indistinguishable from authentic recorded material.

-The infrastructure is developed in close exchange with these institutions and with an academic advisory board that brings together the political, educational, and technical perspectives on this work.
+Our infrastructure is developed in conversation with partner institutions as well as an academic advisory board that combines political, educational, and technical perspectives.

 Founded